Charles Fell: Arts

 Fell had painted in watercolour while at King's College but did not paint seriously until later life.
 He was a trustee of the Bishop Suter Art Gallery, Nelson from its inception in 1896 until his death in 1918.
 In 1918 he accompanied the painter Henry Morland Gore on a sketching tour of Maitai Valley and a member of the New Zealand Academy of Fine Arts.

 Two of his works, St Johns Farm, Prades (1916) and Mountain Village are held in the Suter.
 A third, Country Scene, Nelson, is held in a private collection.

 Prior to returning to painting, Fell had become a photographer, specialising in landscapes and portraits.
 Some of his photographs are held in the National Library of New Zealand.

 Fell's talents also extended to music, being noted as a fine musician.
 He also promoted and supported the Nelson School of Music.

 Sporting activities

-He was also a good athlete, noted as a sprinter, a stroke for his college boat at Oxford, and an expert horseman.
-In Nelson he was an enthusiastic yachtsman.
+He was also an athlete, noted as a sprinter, a stroke for his college boat at Oxford, and an horseman.
+In Nelson he was an yachtsman.